Stats Show Bathroom Slips And Falls Are Top Causes Of Injuries For The Elderly

 NewsUSA confirmed similar results found by a National Institute on Aging (NIA) study.
 Also citing slippery surfaces as a culprit, researchers determined that more than a third of seniors over the age of 65 slip and fall each year – 80 percent of those falls occur in the bathroom.
 “Knowing how to get in and out of tubs and showers properly and equipping homes with necessary safety precautions can reduce senior falls, keep them out of the emergency room and possibly extend their lives,” they remark on their website.

 NewsUSA also cites research from the CDC that reveals that “1.6 million older adults seek emergency care each year for fall-related injuries, fractures or head trauma.
 In addition to potentially losing their independence, seniors 65 years old and up have a 25 percent chance of dying within six months to a year if they fall and break a hip.”
-The website lists a number or preventative measures to take including installing grab bars, non-slip rubber mats and bright lights in bathrooms.
+The website lists a number of preventative measures to take including installing grab bars, non-slip rubber mats, and bright lights in bathrooms.

 Protect them from Slips and Falls